kevinblighe/scDataviz/README.md

     ## reducedDimNames(0):
     ## altExpNames(0):

-This will also work without any assigned metadata.
+This will also work without any assigned metadata; however, having no metadata limits the functionality of the package.

 ``` r
   sce <- importData(mat,